lonemadmax/haikuwebkit/README.markdown

     $ pkgman install php_x86 lighttpd_x86

 ##### NOTE :
-If you get an _Ruby missng error_ even after you have installed ruby, similar to <br>
+If you get an _Ruby missing error_ even after you have installed ruby, similar to <br>
 `Could NOT find Ruby  (missing: RUBY_INCLUDE_DIR RUBY_LIBRARY RUBY_CONFIG_INCLUDE_DIR)  (found suitable version "2.2.0", minimum required is "1.9")`, you can skip that.

 Packages for other flavors of Haiku may or may not be available.
 Use [haikuporter](http://haikuports.org) to build them if needed.

 ### Building WebKit ###

+#### Configure using Curl ####

+Curl is available as an alternative network backend.
+This can be useful for comparing performance and bugs with the libnetservices based implementation.

+If you want to use curl as a network backend, make sure the needed libraries are installed:

+    $ pkgman install devel:libcurl devel:libpsl devel:libidn2 devel:libunistring

+Edit Source/cmake/OptionsHaiku.cmake and turn USE\_CURL ON (near the bottom of the file).
+Then build as usual following the instructions below, the resulting build will use CURL.

+Note that some things are currently disabled:

+- No support for showing certificate errors in the UI
+- No support for showing icons in BNotification
+- Possibly a few other problems

 #### Configuring your build for the first time ####
 Commands to run from the webkit checkout directory: